Aboubakr-Tahir/Peacock-excel-agentic-system-/README.md

    4. Add that folder to your system PATH
    5. Check the instalation by runing this command ' C:\tectonic\tectonic.exe --version ' in your terminal
    6. You should see something like : tectonic 0.15.0Tectonic 0.15.0
+   7. Add the path you choose to the tectonic_path variable in the config.py file
    ```

 ## Usage